-The broader Cradle of Humankind site consists of 47 000 ha, with numerous caves, the most famous of which are the Sterkfontein caves.
+The broader 47 000 ha Cradle of Humankind site has many caves, the most famous of which are the Sterkfontein caves.

-In 1999, Sterkfontein and its environs were declared a world heritage site.

-Forty per cent of all the world's human ancestor fossils have been found here, including several of the world's most famous and important fossils.

-A further 500 hominid fossils and more than 9 000 stone tools have been excavated in the area, and work is ongoing.
+In 1999, Sterkfontein and its environs were declared a World Heritage Site.
+About 40% of all the world's human ancestor fossils have been found here, including several of the world's most famous and important fossils.
+A further 500 hominid fossils and more than 9 000 stone tools have been excavated in the area during ongoing work.
+The famous skull of Mrs Ples, an estimated 2,5-million-year-old hominid fossil, and Little Foot, an almost complete hominid skeleton some 3,3 million years old, were discovered at the Sterkfontein Caves near Krugersdorp.